Gender & Science Resource Center

 - UN Women Empowerment Principles (WEP) calendar of events

-- Mapping Gender in the German Research Arena
+- Report: Mapping Gender in the German Research Arena

 - Mathias Wullum Nielsena, Sharla Alegria, Love Börjeson, Henry Etzkowitz, Holly J. Falk-Krzesinski, Aparna Joshi, Erin Leahey, Laurel Smith-Doerr, Anita Williams Woolley, and Londa Schiebinger: "Gender diversity leads to better science" Research article, Proceedings of the National Academy of Sciences (February 2017)